vyperlang/vyper/docs/structure-of-a-contract.rst

 Built-in Interfaces
 -------------------
 Vyper supports a few built-in interfaces such as ERC20 and ERC721.
-These are import from `vyper.interfaces`.
+These are imported from ``vyper.interfaces``:

 ::